Best Internal Hard Drives: Holiday 2022by Ganesh T S on November 4, 2022 11:30 AM EST

 Consumers looking to purchase hard-drives need to have a rough idea of the use-cases they are going to subject the drives to.
 Based on that, a specific set of metrics needs to be considered.
 We first take a look at the different metrics that matter, and how various hard drives stack up against each other.
 Since many hard drive families from different vendors can satisfy the requirements, it may all come down to the pricing.
 We will present a pricing matrix for various hard drive families against the available capacities.

 For our guide, we're narrowing down the vast field of hard drives to the following models/families.
 In particular, we are excluding surveillance-focused drives such as the WD Purple or Seagate SkyHawk, since these drives are based on the same technology, but often carry a price premium.
 Meanwhile, we're also making sure to include some of the enterprise / datacenter SATA drives that are available for purchase from e-tailers, as these sometimes offer some great deals in terms of capacity-per-dollar.
+We have stopped considering the SMR-based WD Red in the guide - with capacities topping out at 6TB and being ill-suited for most NAS use-cases, it is a drive family that is best avoided for general usage.

 - Seagate BarraCuda Pro